robertsinfosec/robertsinfosec.github.io/_posts/2025-01-06-letsencrypt-in-your-homelab.md

 2024/12/01 17:00:00 Serving HTTPS on :443 ...
 ```

-You can test the endpoint, something like: `https://acme.lab.example.com/acme/acme/directory` and the output should be something like:
+You can test the endpoint in a browser with something like: `https://acme.lab.example.com/acme/acme/directory` and the output should be something like:

 ```json
 {